sociallyassistiverobotics/sar_social_stories/README.md

 ## TODO

-- Add personalization, select scripts to play
+- Select scripts to play based on session and personalization.
 - Consider listing the mapping of session script files to sessions in a config file.